Don Rosa in Review – The Complete Captain Kentucky

 The premise of Captain Kentucky is that Lance Pertwillaby is Captain Kentucky, a well-meaning and comically destructive superhero set in the real world Louisville, Kentucky.
 The real world meaning real Louisville landmarks, celebrities, and current events at the time of the comic’s setting, 1979 to 1981.
 It’s very tightly bound to real events, real places, and real people.
 Reading Captain Kentucky, I am in the position where I’m not just disassociated from a very specific setting, but a very specific time period.

-In effect, reviewing this comic strip is like asking me to research and report on the veracity of the claims contained in a travel brochure for Pompeii.
+In effect, reviewing this comic strip is like asking me to research and report on the veracity of the claims contained in a travel brochure for Pompeii before the volcano erupted.

 2. The Format